LearningRegistry/LearningRegistry/docs/spec/Operations/index.rst

 Distribution SHALL add or update any node-specific data.

 Resource distribution network nodes distribute their data to other nodes.
-If a network node provides the resource data distribution service, it SHALL periodically launch the `Resource Data Distribution Service <https://docs.google.com/a/learningregistry.org/document/d/1HW_JJBiWxNHoA5L1TuZrjWeK-DaFF0FTeMZBNIL5MqI/edit?hl=en_US#heading=h.vb0xt6mhzmg2>`_ service to distribute resource data from the node to its connected nodes.
+If a network node provides the resource data distribution service, it SHALL periodically launch the :ref:`Resource Data Distribution Service <Resource Data Distribution Service>` service to distribute resource data from the node to its connected nodes.
 Any node that wants to establish a connection with another node, i.e., wants to be the target of distribution, SHALL support the necessary services that allow the source node to distribute data to it.

 Resource data is available for access by external agents through the access services at network nodes.
-Access MAY be provided via any of the supplied `Resource Data Access Services <https://docs.google.com/a/learningregistry.org/document/d/1RRR7ZUjZRYgIyoIXPLsAZKluahqY7_Q7Gb00PHGHw8A/edit?hl=en_US#heading=h.kbv3x699el4w>`_, value-added services or via tools and applications that are built using these services.
+Access MAY be provided via any of the supplied :ref:`Resource Data Access Services <Resource Data Access Services>`, value-added services or via tools and applications that are built using these services.
 Other mechanisms to access resource data (e.g., direct access to the underlying data stores) SHALL NOT be supported.

 Access SHALL satisfy trust and identity conditions.